 Yoroigata Style Kendo Bogu

-Tombo is a dragonfly that is also known as Kachimushi, a victory-bringing insect and the theme is often found on many weaponry such as Japanese swords, wears and Yoroi armors.
-Samurai warriors were very fond of using this insect image because it always flies straight forward, and never retreats.
+The Tombo is a dragonfly that is also known as Kachimushi, a victory-bringing insect and the pattern is often found on weaponry such as Japanese swords, clothing and Yoroi armors.
+Samurai warriors were very fond of using this insect image because it always flies straight forward and never retreats.

 What is Fit-stitch?

-A Fit-stitched Kendo Bogu, is a machine-stitched Bogu which uses a special stitching method called "fit-stitch" or also commonly called "Nagazashi" in Japanese, that allows the Futon of the Bogu to become more soft and supple, similar to that of a hand-stitched Bogu.
+A Fit-stitched Kendo Bogu, is a machine-stitched Bogu which uses a special stitching method called "fit-stitch", commonly called "Nagazashi" in Japanese, that allows the Futon of the Bogu to become more soft and supple, similar to that of a hand-stitched Bogu.

-By making the stitches of the sewing machine longer, the Futon getís less compressed when being sewn, as a result the Futon of the Bogu becomes softer and more flexible thanks to the "fit-stitch" sewing method.
+By making the stitches of the sewing machine longer, the Futon is compressed less whilst being sewn; as a result the Futon of the Bogu becomes softer and more flexible thanks to the "fit-stitch" sewing method.

-Also, since the Futon is less compressed by the stitches made into the Futon, the Futon slightly thicker and offers better protection compared to a regular machine-stitched Bogu with the same quality.
+Also, since the Futon is less compressed by the stitches made into the Futon, the Futon is slightly thicker and offers better protection compared to a regular machine-stitched Bogu of the same quality.

-Because of this, the Fit-stitched Bogu has become one of the main styles of Bogu that are used by Kendoka nowadays.
+Because of this the Fit-stitched Bogu has become one of the main styles of Bogu used by Kendoka these days.